-- If a sewage backup has occurred in your home, keep everyone out of the affected areas.
-If your entire home has been saturated, leave the home until all affected areas, including but not limited to carpets, rugs, drywall and baseboards, have been thoroughly cleaned and disinfected or removed. - If you choose to clean up the spill yourself, wear protective clothing such as rubber boots and waterproof gloves.
-Clean walls, hard-surfaced floors and other household surfaces with soap and water, followed by a disinfecting solution of 1/4 cup of bleach in one gallon of water. - If sewage has overflowed in open areas or streets, everyone, including your pets, should avoid these areas. - If you are having problems in areas served by public sewer systems, please contact your utility company to make sure they are aware of these issues.
+- If a sewage backup has occurred in your home, keep everyone out of the affected areas. - If your entire home has been saturated, leave the home until all affected areas, including but not limited to carpets, rugs, drywall and baseboards, have been removed or thoroughly cleaned and disinfected. - If you choose to clean area(s) affected by the sewage backup yourself, wear protective clothing such as rubber boots and waterproof gloves. - Clean walls, hard-surfaced floors and other household surfaces with soap and water, followed by a disinfecting solution of 1/4 cup of bleach in one gallon of water. - If sewage has overflowed in open areas or streets, everyone, including your pets, should avoid these areas. - If you are having problems in areas served by public sewer systems, please contact your utility company to make sure they are aware of these issues.